Bladetrain3r/Magic-Launcher/README.md

 - **No Dependencies**: Uses only Python standard library (Tkinter)
 - **Portable**: All config stored in `~/.config/launcher/`

-## Installation
+## Host Setup

+- To run it reliably on a machine, the following steps and prerequisites will be needed.

 1. Clone or download the repository
-2. Ensure Python 3.6+ is installed
+2. Ensure Python 3 is installed.
+I recommend 3.10 or above but 3.6+ should work.
 3. Confirm tkinter is installed (standard, sometimes)
 4. Install x11-apps to get display passthrough on Linux
 5. (Optional) On Windows, install an X server to avoid WSL passthrough for Docker containers.